 - Milk: I use almond milk for this recipe, however oat milk, soy milk, or cow's milk are good substitutes as well.

-- Baking powder & baking soda: Make sure to add baking powder and baking soda so that your pancakes are fluffy.
+- Baking powder & baking soda: Make sure to add baking powder and baking soda so that the pancakes are fluffy.

-- Oil/butter: I like making the pancakes with butter or coconut oil.
-If your non-stick pan is legit, you don't need any sort of added fat.
+- Oil/butter: Use butter or coconut oil.
+If your non-stick pan is legit, you don't need any added fat.

 Tips and Tricks

 - Use a blender!
-Whole oatmeal pieces make the pancake have a very strange texture.
+Whole oatmeal pieces give the pancake a very strange texture.
 Get around this by blending all of the ingredients using a blender.

 - Blend in two stages.
-It's important to blend the almonds first so that there are no almond bits in the pancake.
+Blend the almonds in the first stage, so there are no almond bits in the pancake.

 - Sweeten with natural ingredients.

 - Are you counting macros and need to up your protein?
-You can add some vanilla protein powder to this pancake recipe, however, do so gradually.
-The after taste can be a little strong if you add too much.
+You can add vanilla protein powder to this pancake recipe, however, do so gradually.
+The aftertaste can be a little strong if you add too much.

 - These pancakes cook a little darker because of the dates and bananas, so don't think you burned them.